‘Lost in Memories’ is a theatre production about dementia and the act of caring.

 Make up: Dimple Sharma

-Special thanks to: Dr Helen Iball, Sue Power, Donisthorpe Hall Care Home, Thornhill Court Sheltered Housing, Headingley Enterprise and Arts Centre, Prof Jane Nixon, Jessica Van Horssen, Claire Roberts, Alexa Ruppertsberg, West Yorkshire Playhouse, Wendy Mitchell, Nicky Taylor, Sarah Disney, The Being Human Festival, The Wellcome Trust, Leeds Institute of Clinical Trials Research (LICTR)
+Special thanks to: Dr Helen Iball, Sue Power, Donisthorpe Hall Care Home, Thornhill Court Sheltered Housing, Headingley Enterprise and Arts Centre, Prof Jane Nixon, Jessica Van Horssen, Claire Roberts, Alexa Ruppertsberg, West Yorkshire Playhouse, Wendy Mitchell, Nicky Taylor, The Being Human Festival, The Wellcome Trust, Leeds Institute of Clinical Trials Research (LICTR)